{\mu}Split: efficient image decomposition for microscopy data: Introduction

+Fluorescence microscopy~\cite{Ghiran2011-np} is routinely used to look at living cells and biological tissues at cellular and sub-cellular resolution~\cite{Ouyang2022-fj}.
+Components of the imaged cells can be highlighted using fluorescent labels, allowing biologists to investigate individual structures of interest.
+Given the complexity of biological processes, it is typically necessary to look at multiple structures simultaneously, typically via a temporal multiplexing scheme~\cite{Ghiran2011-np} that separates them into different image channels. \figTeaser

+Imaging more than 3 or 4 structures in this way is difficult for technical reasons, limiting the rate of scientific progress in the life sciences.
 One way to circumvent this limitation would be to label two cellular components with the same fluorophore, \ie image them in the same image channel.
-This makes image acquisition faster and cheaper and potentially leaves more room for additional components being imaged in other fluorescent channels.
-At the same time, it has the obvious downside that both biological structures labeled with the same fluorophore are now superimposed onto each other in one single image channel (see also~Figure~\ref{fig:teaser}).
+Hence, a computational method to split apart (decompose) superimposed biological structures acquired in a single image channel, \ie without temporal multiplexing, would have tremendous impact (see Figure~\ref{fig:teaser}).

-Here we present \muSplit, a novel method to decompose superimposed images from a single image into separate image channels.
-This rests on the idea of learning structural priors for the two target image channels, and then using these to guide the decomposition of the superimposed (added) pixel intensities.
+Historically, image decomposition has found applications on natural images~\cite{Gandelsman2019-nn,Dekel2017-os,Bahat2016-qp,Berman2016-nz}.
+Our approach for image decomposition, called \muSplit, rests on the idea of learning structural priors for the two unmixed target image channels, and then using these to guide the decomposition of the superimposed (added) pixel intensities.
 Such content-aware priors have previously been used for tasks such as image restoration~\cite{Weigert2018-pi, Buchholz2019-kk, Weigert2017-hc}, denoising~\cite{Krull2018-cj, Batson2019-ae, Krull2020-my, Goncharova2020-jz, Prakash2020-wr, Prakash2021-dz}, and segmentation~\cite{Buchholz2020-vd, Schmidt2018-is, Weigert2019-ih}.

-The achievable performance of many image processing tasks heavily depends on the portion of the image a network can see before having to make a prediction, \eg receptive field and input patch size.
-With networks becoming deeper, receptive field sizes can start to grow larger than the largest patch size that can be used during training (due to GPU memory limitations).
-This requires to make interesting trade-offs between network architecture, patch size, batch size, and other factors determining GPU memory consumption.
-As we show in this work, the need for large spatial context, \ie receptive field and patch size, is particularly pronounced for image decomposition tasks.
+In many of these cases, the achievable performance heavily depends on the portion of the image a network can see before having to make a prediction.
+As we show in this work, the need for large spatial context, \ie receptive field and patch size, is particularly pronounced for image decomposition.
+Biological structures in microscopy images can easily extend over distances of several hundred pixels.
+Accordingly, we observe that results improve with larger training patch sizes and deeper architectures (see Figure~\ref{fig:plots}(a)).
+Naturally, this leads to models having a huge GPU memory footprint, which limits their applicability to selected compute-savvy life-science labs.